All Episodes

 It's in my blood.

-We little cars can get around us, but sometimes we just watch out for everybody else's safety like I do.
+And on the standpoint that you made when we were in the middle lane and you wished most of us do back off where little cars can get around us, but sometimes we just watch out for everybody else's safety like I do.

-If I see somebody trying to pass me in a rainstorm, I'm okay, go ahead, go for it.
+If I see somebody trying to pass me in a rainstorm, I'm okay.

-And I'll back up.
+And I'll back.

-I it's all my fault, not yours.
+It's all my fault, not yours.

-Tell this to my kids all the time.
+Tell this to my kids all the time: get your ass to work.

 I don't want to hear it.